Home Blog 6 key takeaways from LocalU Advanced Denver

 • Is this location near competitors with more reviews?

-Location is an often overlooked search ranking factor.
-In most cases, its an afterthought once a lease is signed.
+Location is an often-overlooked search ranking factor.
+In most cases, it’s an afterthought once a lease is signed.
 Don’t let it impact your search results the next time you choose a new location.

 Content Can (And Should) Be Consolidated Where Applicable